Super Jennie Cup vs Diva Cup: Menstrual Cup Comparison

 - Check the location of the strings periodically to ensure that they haven’t moved.

-- When you remove your Super Jennie Menstrual Cup or Diva Cup, be gentle!
+- When you remove them, be gentle!
 Be sure to break the suction seal first by pinching in the sides with two fingers.
 Then pull out the cup.

-- Do NOT pull out your Diva Cup or Super Jennie completely by the stem.
+- Do NOT pull them out completely by the stem.
 This is the fastest way to dislodge an IUD because it creates a suction vacuum.

 Sex with the Super Jennie or Diva Cup